What Is The Difference Between Throw And Blanket?

 Throw vs Blanket: What’s Best for You?

-Well, there is no definite answer to the question of whether to go for a throw or a blanket.
+Well, there is no definite answer to the throw vs blanket question.
 It depends on a number of factors.
 For starters, are you looking for a piece of fabric that will complement your living space or you just need a functional blanket for added warmth in bed?
 Even if it is just to watch a movie in your living room, how many people are you looking to keep warm?
 Once you answer these questions, it will be easier to settle on which one to go for.

 For instance, a blanket is a better buy if all you need is a little warmth while sleeping.
 Or if the kids will be lying on the carpet in the living room during movie time and you need to keep them covered.
 A throw would be more suitable if you are looking to accessorize and style your space.
 Or you enjoy watching movies by yourself.
 Throws are more versatile and you can easily customize them for a personal touch.